 Early November, I presented the plan in a company-wide all hands meeting “to build a brand new product in 14 days in a hackathon format”.
 I demonstrated the UI/UX mockups, the technology prototypes, teams vs tasks mapping and everyone was super excited about the concept.
 I thought this could also be a great team-building exercise, bringing people together, mixing teams and individuals and testing our technical ability to build state of the art products in a short period.

 We analyzed the state of all the on-going projects and activities and finalized December 1st to 16th as the dates for the hackathon.
 This gave enough time for the teams to wind up the activities they were working on and free themselves completely for the 2 weeks period.

 Explaining the project, technology stack and requirements to the team a month in advance gave them time to familiarize themselves with their part of the activity and be prepared for the work in advance.
-They were able to take ownership of some of the prototypes that I did over the last few months and expanded their knowledge.
+They were able to take ownership of some of the prototypes that I had prepared over the last few months and expanded their knowledge.

-We decided to go with Angular 4 as our front end technology.
+We decided to go with Angular 4 as our front-end technology.
 In any software product/project, majority of the time will be consumed on the user-facing interfaces.
 Therefore, we wanted to bring pretty much all our developers up to speed for this.
 We arranged for 2 days of training on Angular 4.
 We organized this training under our TechMeet360 branding — which meant that even enthusiastic participants from the local community turned up on a Saturday for the session on “Angular 4 for .NET Developers”.

 Excellent turnout on this #Saturday for the #Angular4 for @dotnet #developers workshop with hands on lab. @kuppurasu360 kicking off the sessions #msbts #technology #meetup #community #TechMeet360 pic.twitter.com/Q9jcFb1EKg